YanCCscu/MEANGS/README.md

 Genes in mitochondrail genome is annotated automatically and stored in the file ${prefix}_hmmout_tbl_sorted.gff.

 ## Note
-The augrument -n (nsample) is strongly recommended to reduce runtime and memory usage.
+* The augrument -n (nsample) is strongly recommended to reduce runtime and memory usage.
+It is wise to test different number of "-n" to obtain a completed mitogenome.
-Supplementary information and more test results can be found [here](https://figshare.com/articles/online_resource/supplementary_materials_for_MEANGS_TEST/14569509).
+* Supplementary information and more test results can be found [here](https://figshare.com/articles/online_resource/supplementary_materials_for_MEANGS_TEST/14569509).
+* Base on enough reads were given, for highly repetitive regions in a mitogenome, it is easy for MEANGS to assemble it as long as several reads contain the whole repetitive region.
+And if not, MEANGS always break the contig at here, which can help user to know a structural anomaly here.